Lenton (surname)

 Lenton, or de Lenton is a surname, and Anglo-Norman gentry family, originating in the midlands of England.
 The family are believed to have originated in Lenton (originally spelled Lentone in the 1086 Domesday Book) in Nottinghamshire, the etymology of which is a "hamlet on the river Leen" (some historians have speculated the family may instead have come from Lenton in Lincolnshire, although this was recorded as "Lavintone" in the Domesday Book of 1086 and remained so until at least 1202, meaning "Leofa’s village").

 History

+While 'de Lenton' is postulated to be a habitational name, one theory suggests that the de Lenton's are descendants of William Peverel, founder of the Lenton Priory.
+One argument put forward in support of the theory is that Walter the Bishop of Coventry and Litchfield, son of Simon Peverel of 'Langton', took the name Walter de Langton - with the exact location of 'Langton' being uncertain.
+It is suggested that Langton may therefore be a corruption of Lenton or vice versa.

 Gilbertus de Lentone is mentioned in the pipe rolls of Nottinghamshire in 1169.

 In the 1100s Geoffrey de Lenton was recorded as a Magister (a title granted to someone with academic authority) witnessing a monastic grant in Staffordshire by Bishop Richard Peche.

 In 1175 Everard de Lenton witnessed a grant of lands in Basford, Nottingham and Ashby Magna, Leicestershire.

+In the 1180s Magister Geoffrey de Lenton witnesses the Charter of Gerard de Pucella bishop of Coventry to the monks of the Priory of Coventry, taking them under his protection and confirming to them the land on which their church was founded, together with the chapels pertaining to the same.
+The Chapel of St James at Willenhall was one of these chapels.
+This is the first written record which mentions the name of Willenhall.

 Clemence de Lentone is later recorded as holding lands in Huntingdonshire and Derbyshire in the 1273 Hundred Rolls.

 In 1289 Thomas de Lenton was serving as Seneschal to Walter de Wenlok, Abbott of Westminster Abbey.
 After his death Thomas would be buried in the graveyard at Westminster Abbey.
-On a later visit to the Vatican, Alexander de Pershore Archdeacon of Westminster would obtain an Papal Indulgence from Pope Boniface VIII for the soul of "his friend" Thomas.
+On a later visit to the Vatican, Alexander de Pershore Archdeacon of Westminster would obtain a Papal Indulgence from Pope Boniface VIII for the soul of "his friend" Thomas.